be-ing in-touch

 It offers artists the breathing space in which to greet themselves and meet their needs.

 Allowing Shaq and Bakani space to discover the nature of their collaboration was important.
 I work intuitively - but there was something about my connection with Shaq and Bakani on this residency that really heightened that.
-There were several moments of synchronicity between us that had us all smiling.
-One example is the day I placed a typewriter into the space; Shaq had been musing on one but hadn’t voiced it… We recognised ‘energy’ was a common theme for us. |

 As a mixed media and movement artist, I am interested in different approaches to movement and materials that allow the non-verbal and the not-yet-known to emerge within its own field of language-ing.